Guy Boucher: International

 Boucher worked as an assistant coach for Canada men's national U-18 ice hockey team in 2006, 2007 and 2008.
 In 2008, they won the gold medal at the U-18 world championships.
 In 2009, he served as an assistant coach with Canada men's national U-20 ice hockey team, which won its fifth consecutive gold medal at the World Junior Ice Hockey Championships.
 In 2014 and 2015, he coached Team Canada at the Spengler Cup, guiding the team to the title in 2015.

 Personal life

-Guy Boucher was married to Marsha and the couple have three children together.
+Guy Boucher was married to Marsha and the couple have three children together, twin daughters, Mila and Naomi, and a son, Vincent.
+Naomi played college ice hockey at Yale and was drafted by the New York Sirens in the 2026 PWHL Draft.

 Boucher has a prominent scar on his right cheek.
 When asked how he received it, Boucher said "it is not hockey-related.
 I did not tell anybody back home, so it is like this little enigma.
 My kids do not even know."
 Guy Boucher's scar is often compared to the "Le Chiffre" character's scar in Casino Royale and Boucher is sometimes referred to as a "James Bond villain".
 He was spoofed as such on-air by Jay Onrait of the Canadian TSN sports television channel.